shabin5785/react-notes/Notes_1.md

 - its recommended to add props to constructor method and inside it props.

 - state can be declared as a variable outisde constructor, as a class variable.
 It will work just as before.

+- everything inside {} is evaluted as javascript.